TheWiselyBearded/ChatbotAvatarAI/README.md

 ### Known Issues
+Google Cloud's speech to text has a time limit of 5 minutes for stream requests.
+The developer must add the ability to start/stop/restart the stream.

 Sometimes on the first time opening the project, you might get the following error message: "Multiple precompiled assemblies with the same name Newtonsoft.Json.dll included on the current platform."
 This error occurs because Unity enforces a Newtonsoft import due to its services.core dependency.
 To resolve this error: